June 1 - August 7, 2015; OARDC, 1680 Madison Ave, Wooster, OH 44691

 ORIP is funded through an equal cost share between the OARDC and the scholar’s faculty mentor.
 Research training areas include the biological, physical, computer, and social sciences and engineering and technology.
 Each research scholar will be mentored by an individual faculty member, a faculty member and post-doctoral fellow team, or a faculty member and a graduate student team.
 All Wooster-based OARDC faculty members are eligible to mentor the research scholars.
 All research scholars will be required to attend a mandatory weekly Lunch and Learn Session (free lunch with a planned seminar, group discussion, or social event).
 ORIP will conclude with a mini-symposium at which research scholars will present their research and share their experiences.
 Entire OARDC community, local community leaders, school teachers, and parents will be invited to the mini-symposium.
 Research scholars will be required to submit a 2-3 page research paper and a one page summary describing their experiences one week before the symposium.
 All scholars successfully completing the program will receive certificates and one or more scholars will also receive the Best Team Research Award.

-Interested students must submit a formal application via – email by March 15, 2013 to receive full consideration.
+Interested students must submit a formal application by March 6 to receive full consideration.
 The students must clearly describe the reasons for seeking the internship and their short-term and long-term goals in the application.
 This information will be used for evaluating the applicants and for finding suitable faculty mentors.
 Applicants will be notified of their admission decision by the end of April.

 Dr. Daral J. Jackwood, ORIP Director